webtactics/changs.com.au/products/sauces/Changs-Original-Oyster-Sauce.md

   - "Chang's Original Oyster Sauce"
 ---

 Chang’s Oyster Sauce is a traditional sauce widely used in Cantonese cooking.
 Complex flavours make it suitable for stir-fried beef, pork or chicken as well as being very tasty as a dipping sauce for steamed fish.
-Chang’s Oyster Sauce is gluten free.
+Chang's Original Oyster Sauce is gluten-free.